NerbalOne/SentinelOne-Queries/README.md

 ## Info
 This repository will mainly contain YAML files with it divided by Operating System and the type of queries.
 This repository and many YAML files were inspiured by [Sentinelone-Queries](https://github.com/keyboardcrunch/sentinelone-queries) and [Sysmon-Config](https://github.com/ion-storm/sysmon-config/blob/master/sysmonconfig-export.xml).
-Not all rules/queries will be mapped at to the MITRE ATTACK Framework.
+Not all rules/queries will be mapped to the MITRE ATTACK Framework.

 ## Abbreviations
 Below are some of the abbreviations I may use throughout this repository.